How to safely do bed sharing/co sleeping with newborn

 How to do make bed sharing comfortable with your newborn

-When you practice safely bed sharing with your newborn you will likely find it uncomfortable lying in the same position all night long.
-Some moms seem to have no issues with it whatsoever but I really had back and hip pain that would keep me awake.
-That way I was lying next to a sleeping baby awake at 4 a.m.
-Here are my tips to make bed sharing as comfortable as possible.
+When you practice safe bed sharing with your newborn, you might find it uncomfortable to lie in the same position all night.
+Some moms don’t experience any issues, but I personally had back and hip pain that would keep me awake.
+So, there I was, lying next to a sleeping baby at 4 a.m., wide awake!
+Here are my tips to make bed sharing as comfortable as possible:

 How can I lay comfortably in the same position

-The easy answer to this might be: you will not be able to do that!
-If you find yourself in pain lying on one side you can switch after breastfeeding one side turning to the other side.
-Having two separate blankets for you and your husband can help to keep husband’s blanket away when baby sleeps between both of you.
-If you turn to the side where the bed ends it can help to move so far into the middle of the bed that your whole arm can be stretched towards the edge.
-Your newborn will not be able to crawl that far without waking you.
+The simple answer is: you probably won’t be able to stay in the same position all night!
+If you feel pain lying on one side, try switching after breastfeeding.
+Turn to the other side to ease discomfort.
+Using two separate blankets for you and your husband can help keep his blanket away when your baby is between you both.
+If you turn toward the edge of the bed, try moving so far into the middle that your arm can stretch toward the edge.
+Your newborn won’t be able to crawl that far without waking you.

 Hip pain and bag pain

-Lying flat on a side is not a sleeping position that I was used to at all.
-During pregnancy I had to sleep that way and I used to have a large pillow all around me supporting me.
-When you practice bed sharing you can still have a pillow between your legs and also behind your back for extra support.
-That way I could eliminate the hip pain almost completely.
+Lying flat on one side was never a position I was used to.
+During pregnancy, I had to sleep that way and used a large pillow around me for support.
+When bed sharing, you can still use a pillow between your legs and behind your back for extra support.
+This adjustment helped me eliminate hip pain almost completely!

 Can I lay on my back?

-Officially laying on your back and guarding your baby with a stretched arm and bend knee is not a safe bed sharing position.
-However I lied on a pillow to shift my weight from my side to my back.
-That way I was still facing my baby but did not fully lye on my side.
+Officially, lying on your back while guarding your baby with a stretched arm and bent knee is not considered a safe bed sharing position.
+However, I found that placing a pillow under me to shift my weight from my side to my back worked well.
+This way, I was still facing my baby but didn’t fully lie on my side.
+It helped me find a more comfortable position while keeping my baby safe.

 How do deal with the cold

-Ideally your room is between 61°F and 65°F (or 16-18°C).
-That is not really warm considering you don’t wear a blanket.
-When you are breastfeeding often and sometimes even sleep with your baby latched you can be partially uncovered as well.
-My tip is to wear one or even two sweaters that are cut for breastfeeding.
-That way you stay warm and still can uncover your breast to nurse.
+Ideally, your room should be between 61°F and 65°F (or 16-18°C) for safe sleep.
+That’s not exactly warm, especially when you’re not using a blanket.
+When you’re breastfeeding often or sometimes even sleeping with your baby latched, you may find yourself partially uncovered.
+My tip is to wear one (or even two!) sweaters designed for breastfeeding.
+This way, you can stay warm while still easily uncovering your breast to nurse.

 What do I do if my baby only want’s to sleep while nursing?